CDPhD/iuvo-site/index.md

   <div style="flex: 2; min-width: 300px;">
     <p>
-      <em>Iuvo comes from Latin, meaning "to assist, support, and befriend" — a reflection of my mission: empowering for-purpose organisations with expert financial management, strategic guidance, and governance support, ensuring they thrive and create lasting impact.</em>
+      <em>Iuvo comes from Latin, meaning "to assist, support, and befriend" — a reflection of my mission: Empowering for-purpose organisations with expert financial management, strategic guidance, and governance support, ensuring they thrive and create lasting impact.</em>
     </p>
   </div>